LogStudySE/LogStudy/README.md

 # Additional: Code Transformation Tool

-The folder `/build` contains the built tranformation tool.
+The folder `/build` contains the built tranformation tool we developed.